SHendryx/CodingChallenge/README.md

 > ### Solution:
 > Passed leetcode tests, but not 100% sure the solution will actually allow an integer to equal the INT32_MAX or INT32_MIN values.
 > ### To-Do:
-> Design some unit tests to thoroughly examine if the code is functioning as intended.
+> - ~~Design some unit tests to thoroughly examine if the code is functioning as intended.~~
+> - Unit tests are complete.

 > ## RomanToInt
 > Given a roman numeral, convert it to an integer.